veloren/book/src/players/server-hosting/configuration.md

 >     spawn_town: None,
 >     safe_spawn: true,
 >     max_player_for_kill_broadcast: Some(20),
 > )
 > ```
 >
 > > **Note:** While you can use a custom auth server, if you do it, players will see a **security warning** when connecting to your game server.
 >
 > > **Note:** While you can disable authentication completely, it would allow **anyone** to log in using **any username**, including as a **server admin**.
 >
 > Explanations of non-obvious options:
 > - Some values use the `Option` type, which means they can either be set to either `Some(value)` or `None`.
 > - `max_player_for_kill_broadcast` might sound scary, but it only prevents chat spam by only sending death messages of others to their group and nearby players if the set player count is exceeded.
 Setting it to `None` means the server will never broadcast kill messages globally.

 #### whitelist.ron
 > If this file is not empty, only players whose UUIDs it contains will be able to join the server.
+>
-> Server admins can use in-game commands to modify it.
+> Server admins can use in-game commands to modify this file.
+>
 > Example:
 > ```ron
 > [
 >      "f60e23c6-345c-449b-b05a-e431d53fc65c",
 > ]
 > ```